You can run, jump, climb and swim with them.

 A podiatrist is a medical professional who possesses the expertise to understand and treat most foot conditions.

-If you are affected by recurring discomfort or a plantar injury that takes too long to heal, it is crucial not to ignore your symptoms.
+If you suffer from recurring discomfort or slow-healing plantar injuries, do not ignore your symptoms.

 Do your feet prove confusing?
 Your podiatrist will be able to help you understand them.